lucidlayer/traceform/README.md

 | VS Code Extension   | Allows selecting components directly in your editor. | Install from Marketplace / CLI |
 | Browser Extension | Listens for selections and highlights components in the browser. | Install for Chrome/Edge / CLI |

+These pieces communicate to create a seamless bridge between your code editor and the browser interface.
 This developer toolchain provides a powerful component visualization and debugging tool right within your existing workflow.

 ## Quick Setup Guide with Traceform Onboard CLI